dragoon-rs/komodo/paper.md

 # Abstract

-We present **Komodo**, a library that allows to encode data using with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end and decode the original data from a subset of shards.
+We present **Komodo**, a library that allows to encode data with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end of any distributed network and decode the original data from a subset of said shards.
 The library is implemented in the _Rust_ programming language and available on the ISAE-SUPAERO GitLab instance [^1] with a mirror on GitHub [^2].
-**Komodo** should be of interest for people willing to explore the field of cryptographically-proven shards of data in distributed systems or data availability sampling.
+**Komodo** should be of interest for people willing to explore the field of cryptographically-proven shards of data in distributed systems or data availability sampling settings.

 [^1]: GitLab source code: [https://gitlab.isae-supaero.fr/dragoon/komodo](https://gitlab.isae-supaero.fr/dragoon/komodo)
 [^2]: GitHub mirror for issues and pull requests: [https://github.com/dragoon-rs/komodo](https://github.com/dragoon-rs/komodo)